BergQuester/v8tr.github.io/_drafts/2018-10-17-xcode-build-system.md

 ### Assembler

-Assembler translates assembly code into relocatable machine code and produces object file as its output.
+Assembler translates assembly code into relocatable machine code and produces Mach-O file as its output.
+These object files are non-executable, they are just a collection of code and data.

+Here goes explanation of Mach-O format https://en.wikipedia.org/wiki/Mach-O

 Machine code is a numeric language that represents a set of instructions that can be executed directly by CPU.
 It is named relocatable, because no matter where that object file is in the address space, the instructions will be executed relatively to the file's position in memory.

 <!-- the addresses are relative and